juliasangster/CrochetProjectPlanner/README.md

 `CrochetApp2` would thus have a collection of `CrochetAppPanel` that it could iterate over to change all sub-elements.
 I believe this would greatly improve the maintainability of the code.

-***

-Thanks for reading Babak - good luck on your exams!